amilsiddik/cross-corpus-ser-zero-target/README.md

 For each seed, the checkpoint with the highest validation Macro-F1 is selected.
 Test scores from the three seeds are then summarized as mean and standard deviation.

-The reported standard deviations reflect variability across random seeds under fixed dataset splits.
+For the **main intra-corpus, LODO, and directional-transfer experiments**, the reported standard deviations reflect variability across the three random seeds under fixed dataset splits.
 They do not represent sampling uncertainty over corpora, speakers, or utterances.

+The supplementary speaker-level GroupKFold analysis uses a different uncertainty unit: seed results are first averaged within each outer fold, and the reported standard deviation is calculated across the **five outer speaker folds**.

 ---